We don’t hate online meetings – we hate soul-sucking wastes of time.

 How to Invigorate Your Online Meetings

 Get Personal – One of the most effective and easiest ways to reinvigorate your online meetings is to show up with (and invite others’) full humanity.
-You can set a different tone and create meaningful connection by starting with the people, rather than the business.
+You can set a different tone and create meaningful connections by starting with the people, rather than the business.

 Get past the friendly banter and start with meaningful, but safe, self-disclosure.
 For example: